 Situated in the gorgeous valley of Cwm Maethlon or Happy Valley, is this peaceful little know haven and set in a 6 acre woodland site.
 Surrounded by nothing but mountains and trees, this private chalet park is home to 60 self-contained chalets.
 'Lounge Holidays' are pleased to be offering one of these charming two bed detached cedar-wood chalet, within the Snowdonia National Park.
 This beautiful woodlands setting attracts amazing wildlife and enjoys magnificent views.
-No club or entertainment, just pure peace & quiet.
+No club or entertainment, but you can be connected to the internet (July 2015) just come and enjoy the pure peace & quiet.

 Happy Valley is a peaceful green place and one of the best kept secret landmarks in the area, but is only about a mile from Tywyn, with its sandy beaches and many facilities town.
 Plus the lovely harbour village of Aberdyfi is just a 10 minute drive.

 |Nearest beach||Barmouth 20 km|

 |Will consider||Long term lets (over 1 month)|

 |Nearest travel links||Nearest airport: Manchester 120 km, Nearest railway: Barmouth 20 km|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||Some pets are welcome - please contact the owner, No smoking at this property|

 |General||Air conditioning, TV, Wi-Fi available|